Organize Your Direct Sales Finances and Prepare for Taxes

 You are required to report the acquisition cost (amount you paid) of your inventory for taxes.
 This can end up being tricky to figure out for a lot of direct sellers because the cost of your inventory likely fluctuates.
-Some inventory you purchase at a discount off the retail price, some you probably get as hostess rewards for free or a different discounted amount and some items are even gifted to you as a perk from your company.
+Some inventory you purchase at a discount off the retail price.
+And some you probably get as hostess rewards for free or a different discounted amount.
+Then some items are even gifted to you as a perk from your company.
 How are you supposed to know how much you paid for the inventory you have left at the end of the year?
-We calculate the cost of our inventory by first determining what the retail value is of the inventory we have left at the end of the year and then multiplying that by the average percentage discount we pay for product.
+We calculate the cost of our inventory by first determining what the retail value is of the inventory we have left at the end of the year.
+We then multiply that by the average percentage discount we pay for product.
 Between the free, discounted and regular price items we keep on-hand for vendor events and local in-person sales it averages out to paying about 20% of the retail price for our inventory.
 For example, if the retail value of our inventory is $1,000 the acquisition cost of that inventory is estimated to be $200 ($1000 * 0.20 = $200).

-If you only have one or a few products you sell and keep on hand, and the cost of the product is consistent every time you purchase it, you may know exactly how much you paid for your inventory and can report that amount.
+Maybe you only have one or a few products you sell and keep on hand.
+And maybe the cost of the product is consistent every time you purchase it.
+If this is the case, you may know exactly how much you paid for your inventory and can report that amount.
 In our case there is a catalog of hundreds of items and the cost of the items vary so we use this average cost method.
 Whatever method you use to determine the cost of your inventory, make sure you are consistent and continue to use that method going forward.

 5) Fill out your mileage log